Depreciation Expense

 MACRS (Tax Only Method of Depreciation)

-Most small businesses will want to record depreciation on the “Tax” basis, meaning MACRS or Section 179.
-As the business grows and priorities change, such as wanting financing form banks of venture capital, this can change because accelerated methods of depreciation reduce assets more quickly which weakens the balance sheet.
+Most small businesses will want to record depreciation on the “Tax” basis, meaning MACRS or Section 179This is a special election a business can make to take advantage of the full expenditure as a deduction in the first year.
+Most companies will elect to do this….
+As the business grows and priorities change, such as wanting financing form banks of venture capital, this can change because accelerated methods of depreciation reduce assets more quickly which weakens the balance sheetComing Soon to a Browser Near You.
 Also recording more depreciation expenses reduces net income, and when seeking financing the goal is to show more income.
 On this basis a company may elect to record depreciation on the Straight Line basis to lower the deductions and increase net income.

 Accrual vs Cash Basis Implications – Depreciation